 The NDF was concerned that because of the range of developments proposed for the area the NDP could soon become out of date.
 The Forum has sought, where possible, to make sure that the Plan is both relevant at the time of writing and in future years.
-The NPPF states as a core planning principle (article 17) that "plans should be kept up-to-date".
+The NPPF states as a core planning principle (17) that "plans should be kept up-to-date".
 The Forum would like to have the option to review and amend the NDP in the future as circumstances change.
-The Forum suggests the opportunity to amend the Plan should happen annually on the anniversary of the adoption of the Plan.
+The Forum suggests the Plan is regularly reviewed to reflect changing circumstances and developments.